heptarch/heptarch.github.io/drafts/demon-bh.md

 ---

 Maxwell's demon is a tiny hypothetical imp that can separate fast- and slow-moving particles in a gas.
-By increasing order, it decreases entropy, and apparently violates the Second Law of Thermodynamics, which says that (up to microscopic fluctuations) entropy always decreases.
+This decreases entropy ("disorder") and apparently violates the Second Law of Thermodynamics.
+Analyzing concrete proposals over reveals a hidden entropic cost which preserves the Second Law.